Troezen: History

 A cult built up in the ancient city around the legend of Hippolytus.
 Troezen girls traditionally dedicated a lock of their hair to him before their marriage.

 Sybaris in Magna Graecia was a Troezenian colony (founded 720 BC).

 Before the Battle of Salamis (480 BC), Athenian women and children were sent to Troezen for safety on the instructions of the Athenian statesman Themistocles.
 In 1959, a stele was found in a coffee house in Troezen, depicting the Decree of Themistocles, the order to evacuate Athens.
 The stele has since been dated to some 200 years after the Battle of Salamis, indicating that it is probably a commemorative copy of the original order.

 The temple of Isis was built by the Halicarnassians in Troezen because it was their mother-city, but the image of Isis was dedicated by the people of Troezen.
 The city also bore the name Apollonia (Ἀπολλωνία) in antiquity.

 In the Middle Ages, it was known as Damala (Δαμαλᾶ) and was the seat of a barony of the Principality of Achaea.

+The city fell under Frankish Occupation after the fourth Crusade in the 13th century, and became a part of the Duchy of Athens.
+At that time it was known as Damalet (Νταμαλέτ) or Elamala (Ελαμάλα).

+It was conquered by the Ottoman Empire sometime prior to the 16th century and it remained under Ottoman rule until its liberation in 1821 during the Greek War of Independence.
+In 1827 it housed the Third National Assembly, which ratified the first definitive Constitution of Greece and elected the first governor of the country.